Bi-County Water Tunnel, Maryland, United States of America

 The tunnel stretches from the main access shaft near Connecticut Avenue to the Stoneybrook / Beach Drive shaft, and from the Connecticut Avenue shaft to the shaft near Tuckerman Lane.

-The large diameter of the structure posed a number of challenges to the tunnelling work in removing the muck and providing ventilation.
+The large diameter of the structure posed a number of challenges to the tunnelling work, including removing debris and providing ventilation.
 Special railroad-style muck cars were designed to solve these problems.

 Construction using Robbins' TBM

-The first leg stretches east to the Stoneybrook shaft, where Beach and Stoneybrook Drives meet in Kensington.
+The first section stretches east to the Stoneybrook shaft, where Beach and Stoneybrook Drives meet in Kensington.
 It was completed in November 2011.

-The second leg stretches from the Connecticut Shaft west to the Tuckerman Shaft, where Tuckerman Lane passes under I-270 in Rockville.
-As of October 2012, the second leg was approximately 78% complete.
+The second section stretches from the Connecticut Shaft west to the Tuckerman Shaft, where Tuckerman Lane passes under I-270 in Rockville.
+As of October 2012, the second part was approximately 78% complete.

 Key players involved with Maryland's project

-The Washington Suburban Sanitary Commission is the owner of the project, while Jacobs Associates (JA) was responsible for managing the construction process in a joint venture with Louis Berger Water Services.
+The Washington Suburban Sanitary Commission is the owner of the project, while Jacobs Associates (JA) was responsible for managing the construction process in a JV with Louis Berger Water Services.

-Contractors for the project were the Renda, Southland and SAK joint venture, while Brierley Associates provided the technical services.
+Contractors for the project were the Renda, Southland and SAK JV, while Brierley Associates provided the technical services.

 The primary designs were provided by Black and Veatch, while the geotechnical evaluations and interpretations were provided by Haley and Aldrich.